-Because the other thing that I see people do is that they try and use this more leverage than passive income products as a way of getting away from making sales conversations.
+The other thing that I see people do is that they try and use this more leveraged than passive income products as a way of getting away from making sales conversations.

-And they think, “Well, it would be easier for me to sell 100 of something really cheap than to try and sell this VIP or 1:1 thing.”
+They think that it would be easier to sell 100 really cheap things than to try and sell a one-on-one VIP session.

-And I say this all the time, it’s much easier to sell one thing that’s highly connected and VIP at a higher price point than to sell 100 things that are passive products at a cheaper price point.
+I say this all the time: It’s much easier to sell one thing that’s highly connected and VIP at a higher price point than to sell 100 things that are passive products at a cheaper price point.

 For most of us, it’s actually easier to sell the VIP stuff.

-So I had a look at my numbers from last year that I want to dive into.
+I had a look at my numbers from last year that I want to dive into.

 In 2017, I made just over $400,000 in my business.

-So over 50% of my income came from less than 10% of my total clients or the year.
+Over 50% of my income came from less than 10% of my total clients for the year.

-So you can see that the bulk of my income comes from those higher price point items and those smaller price point items are paid lead magnets, list nurturing, warming people up rather than the core of my income in my business.
+You can see that the bulk of my income comes from those higher price point items.
+Those smaller price point items are paid lead magnets, list nurturing and warming people up rather than the core of my income in my business.

 For a lot of people, I see them jump to these low priced passive income products way too quickly.

-If you are ready to create a passive income product, here are my 5 steps to do that:
+If you are ready to create a passive income product, here are my five steps to do that…

 1. Work out what you’re going to be selling

-Work out what you’re going to be selling and work out what offer is going to be really juicy for your tribe.
+Work out what offer is going to be really juicy for your tribe.